flowdev/comb/error_handling.md

 state diagram.
 The diagram also shows where a mode change can happen and the condition (next to the mode) that has to be fulfilled for the change.

-The position of the error is shortened to `errPos`.
+The position of the error is shortened to `errPos`. \
+The first parent branch parser to witness the error to be handled is called 'witness parser (1)'. \
+A possibly different parent branch parser to witness an error during handling of the first is called 'witness parser (2)'.

 ```mermaid
 ---